1. Why is nuclear power used?

 7. How is it ensured that the nuclear waste generated by the use of nuclear power doesn’t pose a threat to nature or people?

+In Finland, the management of the entire power plant life cycle is a precondition for sustainable nuclear electricity production.
 Radioactive waste accounts for a small share of all waste at Fortum’s Loviisa nuclear power plant, just 5%.
 We are committed to processing this waste very carefully and responsibly.
 Finland is a globally leading expert in nuclear waste management and in the final disposal of nuclear waste.
 Before final disposal, nuclear waste is placed in interim storage under controlled conditions in the power plant area.
-Spent fuel from the Loviisa power plant will eventually be disposed of in Posiva’s final repository under construction at Olkiluoto.

 8. How has the nuclear sector developed in recent years?